Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Results and Discussion

 \item In panels "\textit{c}" and "\textit{d}", the true solutions show better precision in $\delta_{14}$ as compared to the same panels in \autoref{fig:chi_oct_sen_d13-d14-0}.
 We can also observe for $\theta_{23}^{true}=49^\circ$ a tine region of WO-W$\delta_{13}$-W$\delta_{14}$ in panel "\textit{c}" while in panel "\textit{d}" WO-R$\delta_{13}$-W$\delta_{14}$ solutions occur.
 There are WO-R$\delta_{13}$-W$\delta_{14}$ solutions for $\theta_{23}^{true}=41^\circ$ in both panel "\textit{c}", and "\textit{d}" but the region is smaller in "\textit{c}".

 \item Overall, we see the precision of the RO true solutions along with the size and type of WO contours depend on $\delta_{13}^{true}$ for fixed $\delta_{14}^{true}$. \end{itemize} The most common degeneracies seen in \autoref{fig:chi_oct_sen_d13-d14-0}, \autoref{fig:chi_oct_sen_d13-d14-90} are WO-R$\delta_{13}$-R$\delta_{14}$, WO-R$\delta_{13}$-W$\delta_{14}$.
 It indicates that the presence of $\delta_{14}$ creates more problems in precise measurement of the octant of $\theta_{23}$.
 We also observe true solutions with poor precision in $\delta_{14}$.
+If we repeat the above analysis for true values of $\theta_{14},\theta_{24}=4^\circ$ along with marginalization in the range of $0-6^\circ$, the $3\sigma$ contours get smaller due to higher octant sensitivity.

 The regions under $3\sigma$ sensitivity in the contour plots of \autoref{fig:chi_oct_sen_d13-d14-0}, \autoref{fig:chi_oct_sen_d13-d14-90} can be understood using the difference in the probability plots in $\delta_{13}-\delta_{14}$ plane.
 We will mainly focus on the dominant $P_{\mu e}$ channel to understand the effect.